 How to Improve the Airport Experience

 Airports are often places of stress, urgency, and inconvenience for travelers.
-Providing a good airport experience can make the difference between travelers regularly choosing to fly out of one hub over another in addition to increasing revenue for the airport.
-The airport experience can become a place where travelers can relax before starting a big vacation — or returning home and winding down from one.
+Providing a good airport experience can encourage regular travelers to choose to fly out of one particular hub over another, leading to increased revenue for the airport.
+The airport experience can become a place where travelers can relax before starting a big vacation, heading to work conferences, or making regular commutes — and when they return home and wind down from their journey.

-Modern airports interested in improving the traveler experience need to understand the traveler's perspective on needs and wants of the people who will be passing through the terminals and gates.
-One study showed that most travelers consider airports to be more stressful than work or even filing taxes.
-The key is to establish a consumer-focused goal that prioritizes passenger comfort and convenience.
+Modern airports interested in offering the best airport passenger experience need to understand the traveler's perspective on what passengers want and need when passing through the terminals and gates.
+One study showed that most travelers consider airports more stressful than work or filing taxes.
+The key is establishing a consumer-focused goal prioritizing passenger comfort and convenience.

 Why Invest in Providing a Better Airport Experience?

 Many of the biggest passenger complaints are easy fixes.
-Grand renovations of airport terminal layout designs and expensive upgrades may not be necessary at all.
-Simple upgrades like improving lighting and providing comfortable furniture can go a long way.
-The key to happy passengers is to anticipate what they want or need and make those accommodations.
+Grand renovations of airport terminal layout designs and expensive renovations are not always needed.
+Instead, focusing on simple upgrades and airport innovation ideas, like improving lighting, providing comfortable furniture, and offering premium parking, can go a long way.
+The key to happy passengers is anticipating what they want or need and making those accommodations.

-The very basics of improving the airport passenger experience come down to three things:
+The basics of improving the airport customer experience come down to three things:

 1. Cleanliness